 The best substrate for box turtles that I have found is:

-- Zoo Med Eco-Earth Coconut Fiber Substrate (click to check current price on Amazon) – This is what I use as the bedding for my box turtle.
+- Zoo Med Eco-Earth Coconut Fiber Substrate (click to check current price on Amazon)– This is what I use as my box turtle bedding.
 It comes in loose soil or brick form.
 I prefer the brick form, but both are OK.

-What it is is basically coconut fiber compressed into bricks.
-You take the brick, put it into a large bucket, add a bit of really warm water and it will expand really fast into a looser, moist bedding.
+This is basically coconut fiber compressed into bricks.
+You take the brick, put it into a large bucket, add a bit of really warm water and it will expand really fast into looser, moist bedding.

 It’s non-toxic, all-organic and very inexpensive.
 It’s also PERFECT to use as bedding for box turtles.

 This is what I personally use as my base bedding.

 I would not recommend using this as your sole box turtle bedding.
 The reason is that it does not hold together very well and it may feel a little bit like sand in your enclosure.

 It will be very difficult for your box turtle to burrow into as by itself it doesn’t hold its shape very well.
 So, your turtle will just end up pushing it to one side of your enclosure.